Oversized Pulls

 Style your doors

-- One key measurement is the backset: the distance from the edge of the door to the center of the handle.
+• Backset: This is the distance from the edge of the door to the center of the handle.
+It's a critical measurement that determines whether the hardware will fit properly.

-- Finally, make a note of the size of the hole behind the existing rosette (or backplate), as the replacement hardware will need to completely cover it.
+• Hole Size: Measure the size of the hole behind the existing rosette (or backplate).
+The new hardware will need to completely cover this hole to ensure a clean and secure fit.

 Choosing Bath hardware